 - ...and basically whatever power the federal government was not given.

 As mentioned, I longed to walk in the footsteps of our Founding Fathers.
-When the delegates broke for lunch, my husband and I walked to the historic area to await my friend who apprentices at one of the trades.
+When the delegates broke for lunch, I walked to the historic area to await my friend who apprentices at one of the trades.
 My good friend and I had previously made arrangements to meet for lunch.
 It was a lovely 2 block walk near the College of William and Mary into the historic area.
 While awaiting her arrival, we discussed and reflected on all we saw and heard, and how that related to our Founding Fathers.
 Not far from us was Thomas Jefferson about to pen his famous document (with my kids on a 2008 visit).

 Oh the history of this area!
 I love it!